 Click on any photo to view it larger.

-Bluffton looks prettiest and has the best weather from March to early May.
+Bluffton is at its prettiest and has the best weather from March to early May.
 October is nice, too.
-If you're traveling by plane, the closest airport is in Savannah (SAV).
+If you're traveling by plane, the closest major airport is Savannah (SAV).

-Here are a few great pointers for renting your next vacation home in Bluffton and a $40 Airbnb credit.
+Related Reading: Here are a few great pointers for renting your next vacation home in Bluffton.